tobiasbriones/blog/mathswe/tsd/mvp/release/texsydo-web-v0-1-0---texsydo-mvp-2025-10-26/index.md

 # Texsydo Web v0.1.0 | Texsydo MVP (2025/10/26)

+Texsydo Web Prototype, a long-running internal project at MathSwe, enabled the publication of technically rich MathSoftwareEngineer articles on the web.
+As Texsydo transitions into a well-defined MVP, it migrates prototype features, starting with plain text library support as the simplest article type.

 ## Texsydo Web Text-to-Web API

 Texsydo Web MVP is integrating features from its MathSwe Prototype version with